You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 September 2013, Dawg merges Funk, Dance Beats, Raw instruments, Activism, Electronic sounds, and visual programming with his band, Super Funky TRON.
 The purpose of touching hearts, shaking bottoms, and AWAKENING others has only been enhanced from his original goals.
 Never one to take center stage for personal or professional gain, through the TRON concept, Dawg prefers to showcase a variety of rotating musicians and support them with whatever talents they need.
 This creates a wide array of musical sounds and genres under one umbrella, in one band, Super Funky TRON.

-Dawg will be broadcasting from several different venues, trying to make a positive difference in this World by reminding everyone that the glass is half full if we choose to see it that way.
-He loves to play bass for the sheer joy of making music.
+Dawg continues broadcasting from several different venues, reminding everyone that the glass is half full if we choose to see it that way.
 All of Dawg’z media can be found on www.dawgzhouse.com and www.superfunkytron.com